fenago/mlops-ai-security/lab_guides/md/lab1_tracking.md

 We're going to start a local MLflow Tracking Server, which we will connect to for logging our data for this quickstart.
-From a terminal,
+From a terminal, run - IMPORTANT: run this from the command line in git bash:
-run:

-`mlflow server --host 127.0.0.1 --port 8081`
+`nohup mlflow server --host 127.0.0.1 --port 8081 &`

 ### Set the Tracking Server URI (if not using a Databricks Managed MLflow Tracking Server)

-Since we are using local tracking server, ensure that you set the tracking server's uri using:
+Since we are using local tracking server, ensure that you set the tracking server's uri using in your notebook:

 - Python